 The Maine Department of Labor administers the Unemployment Compensation program, which has been expanded to include self employed people and provides additional funding for a limited time period.
 Please check the Maine Department of Labor website for updated information.

-Other programs that can help:
+Other small business relief programs that can help:

-A refundable payroll tax credit is available for small businesses that retain their employees during the COVID-19 crisis.
+A refundable payroll tax credit is available for qualifying small businesses that retain their employees during the COVID-19 crisis.
 More information is available here.

 Relief for Small Business Government Contractors